Metro-MRTS merger: Hunt on for consultant

 The MRTS system meets the Chennai Metro Rail at St. Thomas Mount station alone; but when the Metro Rail starts operations for this station, the MRTS portion will not be functional since the work is far from completion.

-While the first stretch of Chennai Metro Rail between Koyambedu and Alandur started in June last year, the second one connecting Little Mount with Chennai airport and extending from Alandur to St. Thomas Mount may start soon.
+The second stretch of Chennai Metro Rail connecting Little Mount with Chennai airport and extending from Alandur to St. Thomas Mount may start soon.

 THE ROAD HEAD